Denial Management in Healthcare: Benefits, Strategies & Key Trends

 Predictive functionality understands which of your claims are most likely to result in denials.
 It ultimately improves financial outcomes for healthcare organizations.
 These tools utilize data analytics, machine learning algorithms, and historical data to detect patterns and trends and then accurately predict the likelihood of claim denials before submission.

-With the types of high-denial-risk claims flagged, you can create a workflow for staff to include all aspects that have gotten similar claims approved in the past.
+With the types of high-denial-risk claims flagged, you can create a workflow for staff to include all required aspects for that payer.
+This list should include everything that got similar claims approved with the payer in the past.
 A proactive approach addresses the common billing and coding issues involved with the procedure, physician, or payer.

 Best practices and strategies for denial management